 If you buy physical gold, you will face two challenges:

-First, where would you put it for safekeeping?
+First, where will you put it for safekeeping?
 You probably don’t want to stash four pounds of gold under your mattress.
-You can therefore rent a safe from certain banks like RBC, for an annual fee of $50 to $500, depending on the space required.
+If you go foward stocking your gold at home, you should insure your gold to protect yourself against theft or natural disaster.
+This can add to the cost of your homeowners insurance.
+You can also rent a safe from certain banks like TD and CIBC mentioned above, but also other banks like RBC for an annual fee of $50 to $500 depending on the space required.

 If you have no desire to store gold at home, there are two alternatives available to you.
 First are precious metal certificates, which you can buy from your bank.
+Gold certificates are issued to investors as proof of ownership of gold stored by a bank.
+For example, RBC offers certificates through its RBC Wealth Management division.
+You can buy directly from RBC through your RBC Dominion Securities investment account, and RBC will hold your gold.
+CIBC also offers e-certificates through CIBC Investor’s Edge, Wood Gundy, or at a branch.
 You will receive a title deed by email upon purchase.
 As for resale, your certificate may be resold at market value.

-If you are interested in investing in gold, you can also invest in gold stocks through a Canadian online brokerage.
-In fact, these companies’ stock prices tend to follow the price of gold, which is logical since these companies are dependent on the evolution of the price of gold, whose sale is their main source of income.
-What’s more, unlike gold bullion, mining companies typically pay dividends to their shareholders.
+If you are interested in investing in gold, you can also invest in gold companies stocks through a Canadian online brokerage.
+In fact, these companies’ stock prices tend to follow the price of gold, which is logical since they are dependent on the evolution of the price of gold; selling gold is their main source of income.
+Moreover, unlike gold bullion, mining companies typically pay dividends to their shareholders.
 There are two types of gold companies: mining companies and royalty companies.

 The mining companies, for their part, manage gold mining and marketing.
 Many Canadian mining companies fall into this category, including Barrick Gold, Eldorado Gold Corporation, SSR Mining, Alamos Gold and Agnico Eagle.